 Hadoop in Finance

-Hadoop has proven particularly important in the financial services market, the subject of a special eBook from Syncsort.
+Hadoop has proven particularly important in the financial services market.

 ETL is also particularly important in the finances industry – even more so than it is among all types of organizations using Hadoop.
 This makes sense, given that organizations like banks tend to have very large amounts of data that they need to move and analyze quickly using a platform like Hadoop.
-And in many cases, the data of finance companies still lives natively on mainframes, meaning that a quick data transfer solution like DMX-h is essential for ETL.
+And in many cases, the data of finance companies still lives natively on mainframes, meaning that a quick data transfer solution like Connect for Big Data is essential for ETL.

 Although Hadoop adoption rates have remained steady over the past several years, the importance of Hadoop to business operations has increased.
 Hadoop is no longer an experimental technology, it is fast becoming a core part of the technology stack at the organizations that are using it.